nandac/letterloom/tests/test-no-from/test.typ

       )
     )
   )),
-  "panicked with: \"from details must be a dictionary with name and address fields.\"" )
+  "panicked with: \"from is missing.\""
+)